Scaling Design System Contributions at Amazon Ads

 To enable data-driven decisions about component promotion and measure success against our goals, I created:

-Captured essential information: component description, use case, team/product, backend/data dependencies, documentation
+Captured everything reviewers needed upfront: component description, use case, team context, backend dependencies, and documentation status

-This infrastructure was designed to provide visibility into contribution patterns and usage data, enabling evidence-based decisions about which components merited Storm integration or continued investment.
+This gave us visibility into contribution patterns and usage data, so decisions about which components merited Storm integration were based on evidence rather than instinct.

 Impact